galaxyproject/galaxy-hub/content/events/2023-09-06/index.md

 of collecting area in South Africa and Australia.

 One of the big challenges of SKA is storing and effectively exploiting Exobyte-scale data archive.
-This archive will be difficult to transport, highlighting the role of web-based data analysis platforms.
+This archive will be difficult to transport, highlighting the role of web-based data analysis platforms which bring the scientific workflows to the data.
 Galaxy and EuroScienceGateway were presented to show possible ways to to develop collaborative web-based data analysis.